Independent review of Stage 1 and Stage 2 hormone therapies in Queensland’s public paediatrics gender services

 On 28 January 2025, the Queensland Government announced an independent review (Review), led by Professor Ruth Vine (Lead Reviewer), with the support of a panel of expert reviewers (the Reviewers).

-The Review will consider the evidence and ethical considerations and provide policy advice to the Queensland Government regarding the use of puberty suppression (Stage 1) and gender affirming (Stage 2) hormones for children and adolescents with gender dysphoria in Queensland's public hospital system.
+The Review considered the evidence and ethical considerations and provided policy advice to the Queensland Government regarding the use of puberty suppression (Stage 1) and gender affirming (Stage 2) hormones for children and adolescents with gender dysphoria in Queensland's public hospital system.

 Panel Members